Call or Email Tracey between 9am & 5.30pm on weekdays

 Open plan living and dining

-During this phase, I will get to work on the overall design concept.
-My clients may not hear from me too often during this time as I like to keep an element of surprise.
-I figure out your colour palette, your spatial planning, custom joinery design, source your furniture within your budget, quality check and eyeball products in person, organise samples for you to touch and feel, design each space and finalise the presentation document.
-Depending on the size of the project, this phase can take anywhere from 3 to 6 weeks and is charged by the hour.
+During this phase, I immerse myself in the overall design concept, working diligently behind the scenes.
+You may not hear from me frequently during this time, as I like to maintain an element of surprise.
+My focus during this phase includes determining the colour palette, spatial planning, custom joinery design, 3D drawings, sourcing furniture within your budget, inspecting and quality-checking products, arranging samples for tactile exploration, designing each space meticulously, and finalising the presentation document.
+The duration of this phase varies depending on the project’s size, typically ranging from 3 to 6 weeks.

 Hamptons mood board living room